JulieH2016/Bamazon/README.md

 Added the connection.end command as a reminder to use it later

-The screenshot is located at this link:
+The screenshot is located at this Markdown path - link:
 ![Image of MySQL Database and Bamazon Page](https://github.com/JulieH2016/Bamazon/blob/77ccdac84fc8f0b8f47f05596221095e6a626cb9/Screenshots.pdf)